 - Hogan Randell - Motive Power Techniques- Truck and Coach Repair

 - Sydney Seegmiller - Welding and Fabrication Technician

 - Jacob Sine - Heating, Refrigeration and Air Conditioning Technician

 - Pawel Szymanski - Motive Power Technician - Automotive Service

 - Adam Zen - Carpentry and Renovation Technician

 First-year students and Level 1 apprentices beginning their studies in January are eligible to apply for this scholarship by the next deadline, January 29 (apprentices) or February 5 (first-year students).
 Those interested are encouraged to contact Michelle Ruston, liaison officer, for more information.

 For more than 60 years, the Weston Family Foundation (formerly The W. Garfield Weston Foundation) has worked collaboratively alongside forward-thinking partners to advance Canada and create lasting impacts.
 The Foundation aspires to do more than provide funding, as they enable others to find transformational ways to improve the well-being of Canadians.

 Conestoga is a provincial leader in the delivery of trades and apprenticeship training to serve industry needs and the growing community.
 Comprehensive programming includes a wide range of post-secondary trades programs that provide pathways to employment in skilled trades careers as well as pre-apprenticeship training and in-school training for apprentices.

-For more information, visit the School of Trades and Apprenticeship.
+For more information, visit the School of Trades & Apprenticeship.